advay-hani/VolkswagenCBM/README.md

 A dynamic and interactive predictive maintenance application built using Python and Streamlit.
 This tool forecasts the Remaining Useful Life (RUL) of critical machinery components using ARIMA-based time series modeling and provides actionable maintenance insights to enhance operational efficiency.

-Here’s a well-structured and detailed README.md for your GitHub repository:

-Predictive Maintenance Dashboard
-A dynamic and interactive predictive maintenance application built using Python and Streamlit.
-This tool forecasts the Remaining Useful Life (RUL) of critical machinery components using ARIMA-based time series modeling and provides actionable maintenance insights to enhance operational efficiency.

 Features-
 Core Functionalities:
 Remaining Useful Life (RUL) Estimation: